 It works well when you have enough equity in the property to pay all closing costs and outstanding liens.
 Also when you don’t have to bring money to the closing.

 You can list your property at the market price and wait for a potential buyer as long as you want.
-Statistically if you don’t get an offer within first 3 weeks this means that your property is overpriced.
-The longer property sits on the market-the lower chances that you will sell it at desired price.
+Statistically, if you don’t get an offer within the first 3 weeks this means that your property is overpriced.
+The longer property sits on the market-the lower chances that you will sell it at the desired price.
 We strongly recommend when listing your property make it the best property for the money.

 Real Estate Liquidators will not accept your listing if we feel that your property is overpriced.

 Probably you will need to show your property multiple times before you receive an offer.
 Then inspection is scheduled and if buyers find issues with your home, they can ask you to repair them or to reduce the price.
-After inspection contingency is removed, appraisal gets scheduled if buyer obtains the loan.
+After inspection contingency is removed, appraisal gets scheduled if the buyer obtains the loan.

 We have seen many times that on the date of closing the buyer’s agent calls and says that buyer could not obtain the loan.
 If this happens, you will need to start over and list your property for sale again.
 If you have a real estate broker representing you, before you accept the offer, please ask your broker to verify with the lender that the buyer is fully approved for the loan amount to avoid surprises at the closing table.